 •Normally, a new primary supervisor will be appointed.
 If you are near completing your Period of Study, or there is no-one suitable within the university, it may be possible for your primary supervisor to remain on the team and supervise remotely.

 I have a problem with my supervisor/I want to change supervisor

 •You have the right to request a change of supervisor, and the UEA will normally try to accommodate your request.
 Remember that in some areas there may only be a limited pool of supervisors with the necessary expertise.
 Another factor to consider is that funding, or a specific project is sometimes tied to a particular supervisor, so that if you change supervisor you may risk losing funding or have to change project.
 It’s important to get advice early on so that you understand the possible consequences of changing supervisor.
-International students on Tier 4 visas should talk to the International advisers in DOS to check whether there are any implications for their visas before going ahead.
+International students on Tier 4 visas should talk to the International advisers in Student Support Services to check whether there are any implications for their visas before going ahead.

 •Before you request a change of supervisor, you are expected to try to resolve the problem informally.
 The sooner you talk to someone about any concerns you have, the better the chances are of reaching a solution that is good for you.
-If you find it difficult to talk to your supervisor about the problem you are having, arrange to talk to the PGR Director in your School to try and resolve the issue.
-The Union Advice Service can also offer support with informal resolution.
+If you find it difficult to talk to your supervisor about the problem you are having, arrange to talk to the PGR Director in your School to try and resolve the issue. advice(su) can also offer support with informal resolution.

 •If you cannot resolve a problem with your supervisor informally and you request a change of supervisor, you will be asked to explain why you want to change.
 If you do not wish your reason to be recorded you can ask to supply the reason to be disclosed in confidence to the Academic Director of Research Degree Programmes.